 23 Ways To Save Money In Japan

-Prior to travelling to Japan I was under the impression it was an extraordinarily expensive destination.
+Prior to travelling to Japan, I was under the impression it was an extraordinarily expensive destination.
 Whenever I would ask anyone about their trip to Japan I would get the usual reply “It was great, but very expensive.”
 I heard this reply so much I started to view Japan as an unreachable place, a luxury destination that would require a lot of saving and budgeting.
 I didn’t know just how much I could save money in Japan.

 For the most part, Japan isn’t that expensive.
 Many attractions and temples are completely free to enter, local restaurants are reasonable and there are many transportation options to suit all budgets.